DexterInd/GoPiGo3/docs/source/tutorials-basic/button.rst

 Now that we have an :py:class:`~easygopigo3.EasyGoPiGo3` object, we can instantiate a :py:class:`~easygopigo3.ButtonSensor` object.
-The 1st argument of the constructor is the port to which we connect the `Grove Button`_ and it's set to ``"AD1"``.
+The argument of the initializer method is the port to which we connect the `Grove Button`_ and it's set to ``"AD1"``.

 .. code-block:: python

-   b = easy.ButtonSensor("AD1", gpg)
+   button = gpg3.init_button_sensor("AD1")

 .. note::